 Our top priority remains the safety of our campers and staff.
 Guidelines are constantly being updated and we will keep families up to date with changes.
 In 2020, the following applied and will continue unless otherwise noted in future publications:

 - Medical form and COVID-19 waivers are required for each participating camper.

 - Temperature screens will be required DAILY before entering the facility.

-- Select staff members who will undergo individual training to conduct screenings in the proper manner will be assigned this post on a daily basis.
+Select staff members who will undergo individual training to conduct screenings in the proper manner and will be assigned this post on a daily basis.

 - All staff will be required to wear protective face coverings while on shift.